eberban/eberban/books/reference/src/intro/morpho.md

 *particles* and *roots*.
 Particles exert grammatical functions, while roots denote concepts with an intrinsic meaning, such as "cat", "language" or "teach".
 There are also 2 other types of words : *compounds* and *borrowings*.
-Compounds are made from one or multiple particles or roots, while borrowings have allws to imports words or names from external languages.
+Compounds are made from one or multiple particles or roots, while borrowings allows to imports foreign words or names.
 They're the only 2 types of words that can start with vowels, and must be preceded by a pause (**'** and/or space).

 > **Remark:** If you are familiar with Lojban, you may view particles as
 > analogous to cmavo, roots gismu, compounds to lujvo and borrowings to